EXPLAINING HOW GEARBEST SELLERS ENCOURAGE PURCHACES WITH "FLASH SALES"

 New “flash sale” starts 30/09/2019 and advertised as ending 30/10/2019

 New “flash sale” starts 30/10/2019 and advertised as ending 30/11/2019

 As you can see from the three consecutive month-long "flash sales" above, as soon as one ended, another one began.
 In this case, the seller was lowering the price each time, which must have been somewhat surprising to any customers who bought their M365 during either of the first two flash sales - believing that they were indeed flash sales - and then spotted the next flash sale.
 It is probable that as soon as the current flash sale ended, another one would begin but Gearbest says it has finally taken action against this seller (after initially denying the company was doing anything wrong).
 The problem is that Gearbest is not policing this themselves: it would not be difficult (technically speaking) for them to make it impossible for sellers to create continuous flash sales.
-Their current modus operendi - when I point out this illegal sales practice - is to ask the store and then come back to me stating that what the store's denial is proof enough and then, after I show how the store is lying on multiple counts, to ask the store to remove the product.
-It is only if the store refuses to remove the product that they then punish/ban the seller - however, I supect it is not hard to start up again as a different seller.
+Their current modus operendi - when I point out this illegal sales practice - is to ask the store and then come back to me stating that the store's denial is proof of innocence and then, after I show how the store is lying on multiple counts, to ask the store to remove the product.
+It is only if the store refuses to remove the product that they then punish/ban the seller.
+I supect it is not hard to start up again as a different seller.

 I would not expect most buyers to care too much about this - as the price (and warranty) are likely the most important considerations when purchasing an e-scooter, and not whether the seller's sale is a true sale.
-However, for those of you who would prefer not to support a company that uses deceitful sales tactics, then I would of course suggest buying from a retailer that strives to adhere to the laws, such as Scootered.
+However, for those of you who would prefer not to support a company that uses deceitful sales tactics, then I would suggest buying from a retailer that strives to adhere to the laws, such as Scootered.
 We sell the Xiaomi M365 and the Ninebot-Segway ES2 at a discounted price with a UK based 2-year warranty.